stephengold/Libbulletjme/README.md

-The Libbulletjme Project adds "glue code" to a subset of the Bullet Physics Library, enabling real-time simulation of 3-D physics in Java applications.
+The Libbulletjme Project adds JNI "glue code" to subsets of the Bullet Physics Library and Khaled Mamou's V-HACD Library, enabling real-time simulation of 3-D physics in Java applications.

 Complete source code (in C++) is provided under
 [a mixed license](https://github.com/stephengold/Libbulletjme/blob/master/LICENSE).